sammi-turner/Arcolinux-DWM-Rice/README.md

 ## Keybinds

-Are listed in the cheatsheet.
+Keybinds are listed in the cheatsheet.

 ## Post install checklist